samuelgfeller/slim-example-project/docs/testing/testing-cheatsheet.md

       3. As non ressource owner - non admin
       4. As any other user role that has a different expected behaviour and is relevant to test
     * Validation: as authorized user but invalid form submission (does not apply for deletion)
-      1. With every different kind of possible validation error including 400 malformed body and with each field.
+      1. With every different kind of possible validation error for each field
+      2. 400 malformed body requests where keys are missing or wrongly named
   * Unauthenticated creation submission
     Expected: Correct status code (401 Unauthorized) and login url in response body with correct query parameters that include url to the previous page.